Breaking boxes.

 Tour life began in 2020 when the Jose Ramirez Band came in second place at the International Blues Challenge in Memphis, Tennessee.
 The band competed against 230 amazing groups from around the world culminating on the stage of the Orpheum Theatre.
 Bronson was thrilled to perform with such a world class band including drummer Rod Gross, and bassist Charles “Reds” Adkins.

-Celebrating a life-long love of jazz, Bronson regularly performs in a jazz piano trio configuration.
+Celebrating a life-long love of jazz, Bronson has performed frequently in a jazz piano trio configuration.
 Here Comes Bronson features legendary bassist John Previti (Danny Gatton), and the talented and dapper Nick Ruggieri on percussion.

 Bronson has performed with Buddy Guy, Anson Funderburgh, and Ron Holloway, and he’s shared the stage with the likes of ZZ Top, Parliament/Funkadelic, Eric Gales, G Love and Special Sauce, Vanessa Collier, Nikki Hill, Billy Price, and Charlie Hunter to name a few.
 He’s jammed in Prague, Frankfort, Kyoto, and Negril with some great players, and he’s always ready for the next adventure.
 He’s studied with Bruce Katz, Dominique Johnson, Dave Kane, Tony Monaco, Ben Paterson, George Colligan, Barney McAll, Ron Elliston, and Bill Boublitz.
 He’s also worked with vocal coaches Pete Strobl and Mary Ann Redmond.

-Avoiding a genre box, Bronson has also played with Baltimore’s funk odyssey Jay Jay featuring Marc Rey on guitar, DC’s roots/rock/reggae powerhouse Orange Whip, and jazz fusion group the Atomic Brothers with Buck Brown.
+Avoiding a genre box, Bronson has also played with DC’s favorite Afro Funk Big Band Chopteeth; Baltimore’s funk odyssey Jay Jay featuring Marc Rey on guitar; DC’s roots/rock/reggae powerhouse Orange Whip; and jazz fusion group the Atomic Brothers with Buck Brown.
 With punk Cult Hero Mary Prankster, Bronson played the role of Swiss Army Knife playing keys, guitar, percussion and melodica.
 He also plays with Baltimore soul-review favorite the Bellevederes, and blues hitters Fast Eddie and the Slowpokes.

 Locally Bronson has played with some great players like Eric Kennedy, Jeff Reed, Bryan Ewald, Mike Tony Echols, Amy Shook, Mark Stanley, Claudia Neuman, Jonathan Epley, and Jean Paul Gaster.
-He’s also been lucky enough to play some cool rooms like the The Bitter End in NYC, 930 Club, The Orpheum in Memphis, The Higher Ground in Vermont, The Birchmere, The Hamilton, Buddy Guy’s Legends in Chicago, and The Funky Biscuit in Florida.
+He’s also been lucky enough to play some cool rooms like the The Bitter End in NYC, 930 Club, The Orpheum in Memphis, The Higher Ground in Vermont, The Birchmere, The Hamilton, Buddy Guy’s Legends in Chicago, the Purple Fiddle in West Virginia, and The Funky Biscuit in Florida.

 Way back in 1999 Bronson bifurcated his working life and started a career in broadcast television.
 He began a new journey as a cameraman for Chris Matthews and Tim Russert and soon moved to graphics playback for Nightline and ABCNews.
 After taking an animation course at the Corcoran Design School, he switched to motion graphic design and hasn’t looked back.
 Bronson has produced video pieces for the likes of Michelle Obama, the BBC, AARP, and Marriott.
 He’s currently an Adobe Certified Instructor and teaches regularly.
 You can see more of his visual work at www.dnbstudios.com.